How much does a ballet dancer make

 Earnings vs. Net Worth

-- Much of the above “net worth” may include book deals, endorsements, personal investments, and other media appearances, in addition to ballet salaries.
+• Much of the above “net worth” may include book deals, endorsements, personal investments, other media appearances, and ballet salaries.

 Lack of Official Salary Disclosure